MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-tables-for-tasks.md

 The `@odata.etag` property is used for data concurrency and to prevent the over writing of the same record if it has been updated by another user.
 When, a record is read the current etag is returned, and remains valid until the record is changed.
 The etag should be included in any update request and will be checked before the operation completes.
 If the record was changed by another user since the current user read the record, then the current users update request will fail.

-If you perform two update requests using the same @odata.etag then the second request will fail:
+If you perform two updates requests using the same @odata.etag then the second request will fail:

 # [Request](#tab/request11)